Bobbn123/SickoMenu/README.md

 - ❌ iOS/iPadOS/Android (Not Supported)
 - ❌ Switch/Xbox/Playstation (Not Supported)

-## ⬇️ Download & Install
-### For Windows
-You can find the latest release here: [Download](https://github.com/g0aty/SickoMenu/releases/latest).
-Either inject "SickoMenu.dll" with a reliable injector or put "version.dll" in your Among Us directory (the folder containing "Among Us.exe").

 ### For Proton (Version Proxy Only)
 First you will need protontricks, you can install it with your packager of choice.